 As we increase our capital base during our offering period, we will continue investing in, and ultimately intend to have a significant portion of our assets invested in, customized direct secured and unsecured loans to and equity securities of lower middle market companies, which we define as companies with annual revenues generally between \$10 million and \$150 million.
 In this prospectus we refer to these securities as customized lower middle market securities.
 In most cases, companies that issue customized lower middle market securities to us will be privately held at the time we invest in them.
 Typically, our investments in lower middle market companies will be co-investments with Main Street and/or its affiliates.
 These types of co-investments require us to obtain an exemptive order from the SEC as discussed below.
 We expect to rely on Main Street's experience in originating and investing in customized lower middle market securities and that Main Street will generally have a substantial majority co-investment in transactions that it originates.
 On smaller customized lower middle market securities transactions originated by Main Street, where we would have a de minimus debt or equity co-investment, we generally will not participate since the administrative burdens of monitoring, valuing and accounting for such positions would outweigh the benefits.
-While the structure of our investments in customized lower middle market securities is likely to vary, we may invest in senior secured debt, subordinated secured debt, mezzanine debt, convertible debt, convertible preferred equity, preferred equity, common equity, warrants and other instruments, many of which generate current yields.
+While the structure of our investments in customized lower middle market securities is likely to vary, we may invest in senior secured debt, senior unsecured debt, subordinated secured debt, subordinated unsecured debt, mezzanine debt, convertible debt, convertible preferred equity, preferred equity, common equity, warrants and other instruments, many of which generate current yields.
 Most loans in which we invest will not be rated, or would be if they were rated by a rating agency, as "below investment grade" quality or "junk."
 We will make other investments as allowed by the 1940 Act and consistent with our continued qualification as a RIC.
-For a discussion of the risks inherent in our portfolio investments, see
+For a discussion of t

 We intend to leverage the experience and expertise of the principals of our Advisers to execute our investment strategies.
 Our Adviser's senior management team, through affiliates of Hines, has sponsored and manages two publicly offered and non-traded real estate investment trusts, or REITs, which collectively have investments in aggregate gross real estate assets of approximately \$9.1 billion.
 Hines is a fully integrated real estate investment and management firm which, with its predecessor, has been investing in real estate assets and providing acquisition, development, financing, property management, leasing and disposition services for over 55 years.
 This experience includes credit evaluation and underwriting of tenants across numerous industries and geographic markets, including middle market companies.
 Main Street's primary investment focus is providing customized debt and equity financing to lower middle market companies and debt capital to middle market companies that operate in diverse industry sectors.
-As of March 31, 2013, Main Street had debt and equity portfolio investments with an aggregate fair value of \$985.5 million, including investments in outer middle market securities with an aggregate fair value of approximately \$520.3 million in 57 portfolio companies and investments in over-the-counter securities with an aggregate fair value of approximately \$436.4 million in 90 portfolio companies.
+As of March 31, 2013, Main Street had debt and equity portfolio investments with an aggregate fair value of \$985.5 million, including investments in customized lower middle market securities with an aggregate fair value of approximately \$436.4 million in 90 portfolio companies.
 The principals of our Adviser and Sub-Adviser have access to a broad network of relationships with financial sponsors, commercial and investment banks, middle market companies and leaders within a number of industries that we believe will produce significant investment opportunities.